gartician/plate-demux/README.md

 ```

 Where AAGTCCAA, ACCTTGGC, and CCTTCACC (from records 1, 2, and 3) correspond to a position in a 96-well plate specified in the configuration file.

+NOTE: Due to potentially large input FASTQ files, plate-demux.py allows users to process the data piece-wise by loading `--buffer <n>` reads into memory at a time via the --buffer argument.
+This program generally requires about 1GB of memory per 1M reads.

 ## Configuration file